ABehrouz/ABehrouz.github.io/_pages/about.md

 ---

 <p align="justify">
-I am a first-year Ph.D. student at Cornell University.
+I am a second-year Ph.D. student at Cornell University and a research intern at Google Research (NYC).
 Before joining Cornell, I completed my M.Sc. in Computer Science at the University of British Columbia, where I had been very fortunate to be advised by <a href="https://www.seltzer.com/margo/">Prof. Margo Seltzer</a>.
 Before that, I received my B.Sc. in Computer Engineering with a minor in Mathematics at the Sharif University of Technology.
 My research interests generally lie in the areas of network science, graph representation learning, ML in healthcare, and computational neuroscience.
 </p>

 <u>I am always open to collaboration!</u>